 About meI am a second year PhD student in Australia.
 I started my PhD in February of 2015, immediately after completing my Masters degree.
 My research is qualitative and multidisciplinary – across a number of fields of linguistics, education, language planning, and dabbling in many others.

-Tags2017 academia academic cv academic jobs academic reading academic skills academic writing ALAA ALS body of knowledge career doctor conferences cover letter editing editors event firsts focus group ideas journal article note taking organisation phdlife planning pomodoro post phd project crisis reading reflection rejection research methods shut up and write skills to learn struggles stuck submission requirements successes unexpected difficulties working workshop Writing writing processes
+Tags2017 academia academic cv academic jobs academic reading academic skills academic writing ALAA ALS body of knowledge career doctor conferences cover letter editing editors event firsts focus group grants ideas journal article lecturing note taking opportunities organisation phdlife planning pomodoro post phd project crisis reading reflection rejection research methods shut up and write skills to learn struggles stuck submission requirements successes teaching tutoring unexpected difficulties visiting fellowship working workshop Writing writing processes

 - Follow My PhD Process on WordPress.com

 This is a quick post that will summarise what I have been doing for the first 18 months of my PhD.
 I started in February 2015, and have been following (as closely as possible) the recommended structure as set out … Continue reading

 So apparently I’m a millennial.
 There’s so many definitions of exactly what a millennial is at the moment, that sometimes it’s hard to tell.
 If I’m not technically in the age group, then I’m close enough to count.
 One of … Continue reading

 I am currently working on my first journal article for publication.
 This one has been a long time coming as it is based on my Masters project, which I finished in 2014.
 At this stage, I have written the bulk … Continue reading